Empire Point in Jacksonville

 The 60-Second Overview

-Empire Point market snapshot (as of June 14, 2026): the median sale price is about $845K ($289 per sq ft), with homes averaging 11 days on market and 4.0 months of supply, a buyer-leaning market (limited data).
-Values are up 13% over the past year and up 42% since 2015, based on 3 recent closings in live realMLS data.
+Empire Point market snapshot (as of June 25, 2026): the median sale price is about $845K ($289 per sq ft), a buyer-leaning market (limited data).
+Values are up 13% over the past year and up 41% since 2018, based on 3 recent closings in live realMLS data.

 Empire Point sits on a peninsula where the St. Johns River bends around Arlington, across the water from downtown Jacksonville.
 A bridge connects the area toward the stadium and sports complex, and the neighborhood has held a quiet, established feel as the rest of Arlington grew around it.